-We present uWave for interaction based on personalized gestures and physical manipulations of a consumer electronic or mobile device. uWave employs a single accelerometer so it can be readily implemented on many commercially available consumer electronics and mobile devices.
-The core of uWave includes dynamic time warping (DTW) to measure similarities between two time series of accelerometer readings; quantization for reducing computation load and suppressing noise and non-intrinsic variations in gesture performance; and template adaptation for coping with gesture variation over the time.
-Its simplicity and efficiency allow implementation on a wide range of devices, including simple 16-bit microcontrollers.
+We present uWave for personalized gesture-based interaction. uWave employs a single accelerometer so that can be readily implemented on many commercially available consumer electronics and mobile devices.
+The core of uWave includes 1) dynamic time warping (DTW) to measure similarities between two time series of accelerometer readings; 2) quantization for reducing computation load and suppressing noise and non-intrinsic variations in gesture performance; and 3) template adaptation for coping with gesture variation over the time.
+Its simplicity and efficiency allow implementation on a wide range of devices, including simple 16-bit microcontrollers, as long as an accelerometer is available.

 We evaluate the application of uWave to user-dependent recognition of predefined gestures with over 4000 samples collected from eight users over multiple weeks.
 Our experiments demonstrate that uWave achieves 98.6% accuracy starting with only one training sample.
-This is comparable to the reported accuracy by HMM-based methods [4] with 12 training samples (98.9%).
+This is comparable to the reported accuracy by HMM-based methods [6] with 12 training samples (98.9%).
 We show that the quantization improves recognition accuracy and reduces the computation load.
-Our evaluation also highlights the challenge of variations over the time to user-dependent gesture recognition and the challenge of variations across users to user-independent gesture recognition.
-We presented two applications of uWave: gesture-based authentication and mobile 3D interface with gesture-based navigation on an accelerometer-enhanced Smartphone.
-Both applications show high recognition accuracy and recognition speed with different hardware features and system resources.
+Our evaluation also highlights the challenge of variations over the time to user-dependent gesture recognition and the challenge of variations across users to userindependent gesture recognition.

-We believe uWave is a major step toward building technology that facilitates personalized gesture recognition.
-Its accurate recognition with one training sample is critical to the adoption of personalized gesture recognition in a range of devices and platforms and to the realization of novel gesture-based navigation of next generation user interfaces.
+We believe uWave is a first major step toward building technology that facilitates personalized gesture recognition.
+Its accurate recognition with one training sample is critical to the adoption of personalized gesture recognition in a range of devices and platforms.
+It has the potential to enable novel gesture-based navigation and operation of next generation user interfaces.